Close Menu

 There are primarily two types of refinancing:

-• Rate-and-term refinance: This type adjusts the interest rate, loan term, or both without changing the loan amount significantly.
+• Rate-and-term refinance: This type adjusts the interest rate, the loan term, or both without materially changing the loan amount.

 • Cash-out refinance: This allows homeowners to borrow against their home equity, receiving a lump sum of cash while refinancing the mortgage.

 In recent quarters, cash-out refinancing has gained popularity, making up about 60% of all home loan refinances in the second quarter of 2025, the highest level in nearly three years, according to the Associated Press.
-This trend reflects homeowners’ increasing interest in leveraging their home equity for various financial goals.
+This trend reflects homeowners’ growing interest in leveraging their home equity to achieve various financial goals.

 When is refinancing worth it?